SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 3 errors and 50% of the
 reads would have at least
 8 errors.
 If the error
-rate from the pre-clustered data
-(0.32%) were used, then 95% of
-the reads would have at least
+rate could be dropped to 0.25%, then 95% of the reads would have at least
-2 errors and 50% of the
+1 errors and 50% of the
 reads would have at least
-5 errors.
+4 errors.
 If it were
 posible to replicate the low error rates we have previously obsereved using the 454 and Illumina MiSeq platforms, which was 0.02%, then we would expect 74.1% of the sequences to have no errors.